How to start setting up a small business in Australia

 6 March 2020

 Australia is a nation of small businesses.
-The dynamic and flexible nature in which they operate is one of many reasons this sector continues to grow and as of July 2019 small business (classified as businesses with less than 20 employees) accounts for almost 98 per cent of all Australian businesses.
+The dynamic and flexible nature in which they operate is one of many reasons this sector continues to grow.
 But how do you get that great idea off the ground and become your own boss?

 Here are a few steps that can help you to start making your dream a reality.